You need to file a claim to request financial compensation from an asbestos trust fund

 Each asbestos trust fund is managed by a board of trustees who do not have any connection with the company's executives or staff.
-At the moment, only individuals diagnosed with mesothelioma, asbestosis or lung cancer qualify for compensation from asbestos trust funds.
 In order to request financial compensation from a certain asbestos trust fund, you have to file a claim.
-While you can file it on your own, it is highly advisable to seek the help of a lawyer specializing in asbestos litigation, as there are a lot of factors which might negatively impact your chances of recovering the money you deserve.
+While you can file it on your own, it is highly advisable to seek the help of a lawyer specializing in asbestos litigation, as there are a lot of factors that might negatively impact your chances of recovering the money you deserve.
 A legal team with vast experience in asbestos cases will promptly take care of all the necessary paperwork before submitting your asbestos claim.

 The eligibility requirements claimants have to meet are slightly different for each asbestos trust fund.
 However, providing your work history and your medical records is always necessary in order to support the causal relationship between asbestos exposure and your diagnosis.
 If you work with a lawyer, their legal experts will gather additional evidence in this respect so that the connection between exposure and your illness will be unquestionable.
 This way, your asbestos claim is guaranteed to be approved.

 Your asbestos claim can be submitted via expedited review or individual review.
 The former entails a non-negotiable amount of money, while the latter takes into consideration factors such as your specific diagnosis, your age, and your jurisdiction.
 A lawyer will be able to advise you on what the best type of submission would be for your particular case.
 After your asbestos claim is submitted, you will have to wait for it to be approved by the board of trustees.
 The waiting time will depend on the size of the asbestos trust fund in question, as well as on the number of claims they have to process.
 In general, asbestos victims who file a claim with the help of a lawyer receive compensation within 3 to 6 months.

 What do you need to file an asbestos claim?